MatthewJJJ/mystore-backend-api-ud-fsndJSnd-p2/README.md

 ### Environment Variables

--   Create a .env file and put the following in it
+-   Update .env file and correct values in it.
+Example:

 HOST=127.0.0.1
 DATABASE=my_store